petershin/liferay-learn/docs/commerce/latest/en/product-management/creating-and-managing-products/products/using-specifications-with-picklists.md

 1. Click *Save*.

 The picklist values share a bi-directional relationship between the Picklists application and the Specifications application.
 If you delete a picklist value from a specification, it also deletes the value in the Picklists application and vice-versa.
-However, removing a picklist from a specification doesn't delete the picklist, it only removes the link between the specification and the picklist.
+However, removing a picklist from a specification doesn't delete the picklist; it only removes the link between the specification and the picklist.

 ## Linking a Specification to a Product